Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Proposed Methods

-\end{theorem} (The proof is in Sec.
-1 of the supplementary information.)\\ This theorem shows that Type I and II error probabilities in equation (\ref{type11}) and equation (\ref{type21}) converge to zero exponentially in $n$ as $n$ increases where the error exponents are related to the parametric complexities for the hypotheses as well as the Bhattacharyya distance between the null and composite hypotheses.
-In this sense the 1st MDL test is effective.
-Type I error probability in equation (\ref{type11}) will be used for determining a threshold of the alarm.\\
+\end{theorem} (The proof is in Section 4 in the supplementary material.)\\ This theorem shows that Type I and II error probabilities in (\ref{type11}) and (\ref{type21}) converge to zero exponentially in $n$ as $n$ increases where the error exponents are related to the parametric complexities for the hypotheses as well as the Bhattacharyya distance between the null and composite hypotheses.
+Type I error probability in (\ref{type11}) will be used for determining a threshold of the alarm in Sec.2.5.

-\subsection{The $2$nd D-MDL test}
+\subsubsection{The $2$nd D-MDL test}

 Next we consider a hypothesis testing setting equivalent with the 2nd D-MDL scoring.
 Suppose that change points exists either at time $t$ or at $t-1$ and $t+1$.